spamegg1/spamegg1.github.io/tarski's-world/README.md

 However, the conversions depend on the board width, height, and the grid's number of rows and columns, and these would have to be passed down everywhere too.
-So... we can make them explicit too!
+So... we can make them implicit too!
 Then we can use Scala's *conditional givens*.
 A conditional given consumes other givens as implicit parameters and produces a new given.

 ```scala